ajelenak/ndl/docs/_docs/syntax.md

 ## DimCoord

 The DimCoord entity describes _dimension coordinates_, one-dimensional ndarrays whose elements are mapped to the indices of another ndarray's dimension.
-A dimension coordinate is defined by: name (Unicode string), size (a positive integer or `null`), datatype, and, optionally, its values (optional).
+A dimension coordinate is defined by: name (Unicode string), size (a positive integer or `null`), datatype, and, optionally, its values.

 ```yaml
 dimcoords: